M-watermelon/Bash-programs/README.md

 * navi -> It opens folder paths that only exist on my pc
 * notes.sh -> I use this to test out new commands I learn
 * osu -> Launches osu lazer app image but uses paths only on my pc
+* krita -> Runs Krita app image (directory paths could be different for other people)

+## Files that will probably work for anyone (no guarantees)
+* doit -> automatically copies a shell program to the `/usr/local/bin` directory to make it runable in any directory

 ## Running the programs: